Octarion/ubl_ex/README.md

     price: Decimal.new("500.00"),
     vat: Decimal.new("21.00"),
     discount: Decimal.new("0.00")
-    # tax_category defaults to :standard
+    # tax_category defaults to :standard, no exemption fields needed
   },
   %{
     name: "EU Cross-Border Service",